Categories: Rants; Commerce and business; Ethics and laws

 Yet I find myself reading about manufacturers' (changing,

-non-existent, ambiguous, wishy-washy) commitment to
+non-existent, ambiguous, wishy-washy) commitments to

 sustainability, conflict-free resources, fair business practices, and other

-just causes.
+previously just causes.

 Their websites and literature are peppered with such references.